 Revealing Her Beauty in Tango

-The fact that more women dance tango than men has something to do with their beauty.
-It’s no accident that a high proportion of women who dance tango have graceful bodies.
+The fact that more women dance tango than men may have something to do with their beauty.
+I don't think it's a coincidence that a large percentage of women who dance tango have elegant figures.
 Tango is well known for its fitness effect.
-Tango gives women an opportunity to display their beauty.
-Relying on the chest to receive the lead caused their upright stature.
-The importance of beauty to women and their highly developed aesthetic sense certainly contributes to the beauty of this dance.
+It gives women an opportunity to display their beauty.
+Women's relying on their chest to receive the lead in tango helps them form a tall and straight posture.
+And their highly developed aesthetic sense certainly contributes to the beauty of this dance.

-Because in tango women dance around men, they have to swivel their hips in order to step on men's side, resulting in a twisted body posture (TBP) that highlights the flexibility and curves of their body.
-TBP is different from contra-body movement (CBM) in that CBM is turning the right side of the body towards a left moving leg or turning the left side of the body towards a right moving leg, which is frequently used in dancing.
-But in tango the woman also has to dissociate her upper and lower body, that is, turning her upper body without turning her lower body, or turning her lower body without turning her upper body, or combine dissociation with CBM - turning her upper body in one direction while swiveling her lower body in the opposite direction, which projects even more the suppleness of her body.
+Because women dance around men in tango, they need to swivel their hips in order to step around men, resulting in a twisted body posture (TBP) that highlights the flexibility of their body.
+TBP is different from contra-body movement (CBM) in that CBM is turning the right side of the body towards a left moving leg or turning the left side of the body towards a right moving leg - both are frequently used in dancing.
+But in tango the woman also has to dissociate her upper and lower body - turning her upper body without turning her lower body, or turning her lower body without turning her upper body, or combine dissociation with CBM - turning her upper body in one direction while swiveling her lower body in the opposite direction to project even more the suppleness of her body.

 TBP occurs in the following scenarios: